Car driven by Roger Moore's character Lord Brett Sinclair in the classic TV series

 Since Aston Martin had so recently launched their latest DBS V8 model, it made sense that this was the car that should feature in the show.
 However, full production of this new V8 version had not yet got into its stride and one could not be made available in time for the start of filming.
 The decision was made to use a standard DBS six-cylinder engine, but build the car as a DBS V8 in all visual respects, as if wearing "make-up" for its starring TV role.

-One standard DBS was at the time nearing completion on the production line, in the rare color of Bahama Yellow, and this was deemed an ideal candidate.
+One standard DBS was at the time nearing completion on the production line, in the rare colour of Bahama Yellow, and this was deemed an ideal candidate.
 The factory modifications were limited to V8 wheels and hubs, and V8 badging.

-Fans of The Persuaders! will recall that the car always wore the personalized registration plates "BS 1" (for Brett Sinclair).
+Fans of The Persuaders! will recall that the car always wore the personalised registration plates "BS 1" (for Brett Sinclair).
 However there was one scene in the episode "The Gold Napoleon" when the production team forgot to switch the plates, thereby revealing the car's real-life registration number "PPP 6H".

 The Persuaders! was popular worldwide and remains so to this day with regular satellite TV re-runs.
 Roger Moore's DBS and Tony Curtis' Ferrari became a huge and distinctive part of the show and indeed many Aston Martin fans can trace their love of the marque back to watching the TV series in their youth.